ricosjp/monolish/doc/data_type.md

 - `row_index` is an array of length # of nonzeros, which stores the row numbers of the nonzero elements.
 - `col_index` is an array of length # of nonzeros, which stores the column numbers of the nonzero elements.

+matrices stored in COO format do not guarantee that the data is sorted.
+When working with COO matrices, it is assumed that the data is not sorted.

+You need to call monolish::matrix::COO.sort() function before converting it to convert other storage format.

 ![](./img/COO.png)

 ### monolish::matrix::CRS